PUNJAB TODAY EDITORIAL

 Punjab's water table is plunging, Prime Minister identifies India's Gravest Internal Security Threat, minister Jairam Ramesh is under fire for standing by the humble eggplant, Magsaysay awardee Rajendra Singh has little faith left in huge projects backed by big money, Umendra Dutt has a problem with chemical fertilisers and Sikhs are worried about the carbon soot deposits on Golden Temple.

-The front page grab of the PUNJAB TODAY
+The front page grab of the PUNJAB TODAY issue on environment in which this editorial appeared. |

 Editorial writers will never tire of telling you that the world never needed to pay more attention to environment than it does now.
 They will say the same words even when you mark WED 2011, or 2021.
 And many would have considered their job well done by spilling some green colour on the front pages, and asking you to light a candle, plant a sapling, switch off your air conditioner or not take out the car for at least one day.